The 20 Fastest, Longest, Weirdest Station Wagons You Need To Know About

 The Last of The Real Woodies: 1953 Buick Estate Wagons

-From the 1908 Model T Depot Hack until after World War II the bodies of station wagons often were constructed – at least partially – of wood.
-The very last US built station wagon to have wood as part of its construction was the 1953 Buick Estate Wagons.
+From the 1908 Model T Depot Hack until after World War II the bodies were often constructed – at least partially – of wood.
+The very last US built station wagon to have wood as part of its construction were the 1953 Buick Estate Wagons.
 The woodie look continued into the ’60s and ’70s, primarily as vinyl decals.

-Best Station Wagon to Enter Into a Professional Rally: WRX
+Best to Enter Into a Professional Rally: WRX

 The credentials of the Subaru WRX as a rally car as faultless.
 The Japanese company has captured 47 WRC events, three drivers’ championships and three constructors titles before withdrawing from the sport in 2008, siting the economic downturn.
 Regardless, as a wagon to take into the rough stuff, it doesn’t get much better than the WRX.

-Vintage Station For Sale Half Off: 1960s Pontiac Station Wagon
+Vintage For Sale Half Off: 1960s Pontiac Station Wagon

 Abandoned in 1973, this 1964 Pontiac Safari nine-passenger station was buried in the sand just south of Morro Bay, CA, where it waited silently beneath the sand.
 Winter storms in 2012 uncovered the car and locals reported that the car disappeared a few weeks later.
 Personally, I’d like to know what those seats are made of.